mikey-7x/Headless-firefox/README.md

 You must use the same WiFi/router between Android and the device accessing Firefox.

-Avoid mobile mobile data – this is a LAN-based solution.
+Avoid using mobile data at target device – this is a LAN-based solution.

 you can also use common hotspot for this project.